“Fifty Years Since UN Resolution 3379: Examining the Negation of Jewish Identity and Peoplehood in Public and Institutional Discourse”

 Dr. Charles Asher Small, DPhil (Oxon): Founding Director and President of ISGAP, and Director of the ISGAP-Woolf Institute Fellowship Training Programme in Critical Contemporary Antisemitism Studies, Discrimination, and Human Rights at the Woolf Institute, Cambridge, UK, and Research Fellow at St. Edmund’s College, University of Cambridge.

-Dr. Alan Rosen: Director of Publishing and Coordinator of Archives at the Elie Wiesel Foundation.
+Dr. Avraham Rosen: Director of Publishing, Archive Coordinator, Elie Wiesel Foundation; Project Scholar for the Wiesel Living Archive, 92Y.
 Dr. Rosen earned his Ph.D. in literature and religion at Boston University where he studied under the supervision of renowned Holocaust survivor and Nobel Peace Prize winner Elie Wiesel.

 Professor David Patterson: ISGAP Faculty; Hillel Feinberg Distinguished Chair in Holocaust Studies, Ackerman Center for Holocaust Studies, University of Texas at Dallas, Richardson, US